muhme/joomla-branches-tester/README.md

 - Error Reporting is set to `Maximum` in `Global Configuration | Server`.
 - A cron job is configured to run the Joomla Task Scheduler every minute.
 - The 'System - Joomla!
 Statistics' plugin is disabled to prevent prompting users on the backend Home Dashboard.
-- The 'Behaviour - Backward Compatibility' plugins are disabled to detect backward compatibility issues.
+- All the behaviour plugins, such as 'Behaviour - Backward Compatibility', are disabled to detect backward compatibility issues (see [configs/disableBC.cy.js](configs/disableBC.cy.js)).
 - The automatic run of the 'Welcome to Joomla!' guided tour is canceled from Joomla version 5.1 onwards.
 - Not configured for logging, due to deprecation warnings.